 How many times did you wonder what is the difference between Scrum Master vs Project manager after opening a job posting site?
 Their responsibilities, at first sight, look the same, and the same keywords can be found in the job description.
 But are they the same?

 What is each of them responsible for?
 What is the difference between Scrum Master vs Project manager?
 Can one person cover all the positions stated?
 Does each of them require the same qualifications?
 These and more questions popped into my mind after I started working as a project manager and got familiar with the terminology.

-For an entrant in the IT industry, both roles look like two similar ones, but they are very separate and distinct from each other.
+For an entrant in the IT industry, both roles look similar, but they are very separate and distinct from each other.

 Both roles are industry-specific in a way.
 While the project manager role is in charge of a project in any industry, the scrum master role operates mainly in IT or related industries.

 Project managers play the leadership role by leading the planning for the execution of the project.
-Scrum masters support the team members by working closely with the team to ensure they are following the Agile principles properly.
+Scrum masters support the team members by working closely with the team to ensure they follow the Agile principles properly.

-Some sources say these roles are not comparable because they originate from two different process frameworks (traditional waterfall and agile).
+Some sources say these roles are incomparable because they originate from two different process frameworks (traditional waterfall and agile).